v-ladynev/fluent-hibernate/README.md

 ```
 ## The Most Useful Features

-_fluent-hibrnate_ has the features which can be used with plain Hibernate or Spring code
+_fluent-hibrnate_ has features which can be used with plain Hibernate or Spring code
 without a library infrastructure.

 ### Scan the class path for Hibernate entities